BYGBee/BYGBee/README.md

 👋 Hi, I’m @BYGBee or BYG.
 Welcome to my private profile!

 I'm an embedded software engineer based in Belgium 🇧🇪 (currently...
-Working abroad is so fun! 🇬🇫) and I'm active in the DIY/maker community 🛠️.<br>
+Working abroad is so fun! 🇬🇫). <br>
+I'm active in the DIY/maker community 🛠️.<br>
-I was part of HERA deep space probe 🛰️ central software development team.
-I'm also a 3d printing enthusiast, a wargame player (40k and OPR mainly), a motorcycle rider and a beekeeper! 🐝
+I'm also a 3d printing enthusiast, a wargame player (40k and OPR mainly), a motorcycle rider and a beekeeper! 🐝 <br>
+One of my biggest achievement?
+I was part of HERA deep space probe 🛰️ central software development team.<br>

 In this repository, you'll find personnal projects I create on my free time.
 Feel free to comment on project repos!<br>
 As usual in the maker community, C&C WELCOME!